Wilhelm Kube: Nazification of Christianity

-Kube remained an active Christian as well as a zealous Nazi, and in 1932 he organised the list of candidates of the Faith Movement of the German Christians for the ordinary election of presbyters and synodals within the Evangelical Church of the old-Prussian Union on 13 November that year.
+Kube remained an active Christian as well as a zealous Nazi, becoming one of the leading supporters of the Nazification of Christianity.
+In 1932, he organised the list of candidates of the Faith Movement of the German Christians for the ordinary election of presbyters and synodals within the Evangelical Church of the old-Prussian Union on 13 November that year.
 The German Christians then gained about a third of all seats in presbyteries and synods.
-Kube was elected as one of the presbyters of the congregation of Gethsemane Church in Berlin-Prenzlauer Berg.
+Kube was elected as one of the presbyters of the congregation of Gethsemane Church in Prenzlauer Berg, Berlin.
 The presbyters elected him from their midst as synodal into the competent deanery synod (Kreissynode; Berlin then comprised 11 deaneries altogether), and these synodals again elected him a member of deanery synodal board (Kreissynodalvorstand).
-When in 1933 the Nazis came to power he remained active in the German Christian movement which sought to "Nazify" the 28 Protestant church bodies in Germany.
-For 23 July 1933 Hitler ordered an unconstitutional, premature re-election of all presbyters and synodals, with the German Christians now gaining 70–80% of the seats, so Kube could then further advance as head of the Berlin synod of the old-Prussian Church.
-Following the German conquest of Poland in 1939 his Nazi party domain was extended to include Reichsgau Danzig-West Prussia and Reichsgau Wartheland.
+He remained active in the German Christian movement which sought to "Nazify" the 28 Protestant Landeskirche (church bodies) in Germany.
+For 23 July 1933, Hitler ordered an unconstitutional, premature re-election of all presbyters and synodals, with the German Christians now gaining 70–80% of the seats, so Kube could then further advance as head of the Berlin synod of the old Prussian Church.
+Following the German conquest of Poland in 1939, his Nazi party domain was extended to include Reichsgau Danzig-West Prussia and Reichsgau Wartheland.

 Accusations and removal from office

-In late 1935 the Supreme Party Court under Chairman Walter Buch, the father-in-law of Martin Bormann, began an investigation into Kube due to allegations of adultery and corruption in running his Gau, including nepotism, favoritism and a dictatorial management style.
-In December he was issued a letter of reprimand.
-Swearing revenge, Kube sent an anonymous letter claiming that Buch was married to a "half-Jew".
+In late 1935, the Supreme Party Court under Chairman Walter Buch, the father-in-law of Martin Bormann, began an investigation into Kube due to allegations of adultery and corruption in running his Gau, including nepotism, favoritism and a dictatorial management style.
+In December, Kube was issued a letter of reprimand and, swearing revenge, sent an anonymous letter claiming that Buch was married to a "half-Jew".
 This, of course, would have far-reaching implications not only for Buch but for Bormann, whose wife consequently also was accused of not being a pure Aryan.
 Kube was leveling serious charges at two Party Reichsleiters.
 In the course of a Gestapo investigation, it came to light that the letter had been written by Kube.
-Buch and Bormann saw to it that Kube was removed from all his posts on 7 August 1936.
+Buch and Bormann saw to it that Kube was removed from all of his posts on 7 August 1936.
 Only on Hitler's orders was he allowed to retain the title of Gauleiter, albeit without a Gau.
-Furthermore, owing to a dispute with Reinhard Heydrich over a search conducted of Kube's mistress' apartment, Kube offered his resignation from the SS on 11 March 1936; he was officially discharged on 1 April.
+Furthermore, owing to a dispute with Reinhard Heydrich over a search conducted of Kube's mistress' apartment, he offered his resignation from the Allgemeine SS on 11 March 1936; he was officially discharged on 1 April.

+In 1940, Kube was rehabilitated by Reichsführer-SS Heinrich Himmler and reinstated as a full member of the SS with the rank of Rottenführer (Squad Leader).
+He was appointed to Dachau concentration camp in Bavaria.